intel-lab-lkp/linux/Documentation/admin-guide/sysctl/kernel.rst

 When ``kptr_restrict`` is set to 2, kernel pointers printed using
 %pK will be replaced with 0s regardless of privileges.

+For disabling these security restrictions early at boot time (and once for all), use the ``hash_pointers`` boot parameter instead.

 modprobe
 ========